engineyard/ey-docs/pages/tutorial_deploy_fat_free_crm.md

 ### To create the trusted relationship between GitHub and Engine Yard

-1. Copy the Git Deploy Key from the Cloud application.
+1. Copy the Git Deploy Key from the application.

     ![Git deploy key selected](images/tutorials/git_deploy_key.png)